johnsmclay/linux-notes/024-init-script-configuration-facts.md

----
-layout: page
-title:  Init Script Configuration Facts
+# Init Script Configuration Facts
----

 Init script configuration is the process of specifying whether specific daemons start at a specified runlevel.
 Init scripts: